-The Junior Vice Commander-in-Chief is to be highly commended The surfice during the past year in performing the duties of for his activished and in representing the Commander-in-Chief.
-The efforts his office and in the institution of another Commander-in-Chief. his office Riggs in the institution of another Camp in the California of Brother Riggs in the California and his camp in the California of Brother 10280 Diego, California; and his untirng efforts to organ-Department as the Las Vegas, Nevada, are an exemplification of his ize a new camp in Las Vegas, Nevada, are an exemplification of his ize a new camp or and proof that "It can be done."
-Junior Vice Commander-in-Chief Earl F. Riggs deserves the sincere thanks and gratimanuer-the Commandery-in-Chief for his untirng efforts.
+The Junior Vice Commander-in-Chief is to be highly commended for his activities during the past year in performing the duties of for his activities and in representing the Commander-in-Chief.
+The efforts his office Riggs in the institution of another Camp in the California of Brother at Sa Diego California; and his untirng efforts to organ-Department a camp in Las Vegas, Nevada, are an exemplification of his love for our Order and proof that "It can be done."
+Junior Vice Comander-in-Chief Earl F. Riggs deserves the sincere thanks and gratitude of the Commandery-in-Chief for his untirng efforts.
 There are no recommendations in his report.